 A fireplace door is one of the important fireplace accessories.
-Apart from blocking cold air from coming down the chimney, a fireplace door also adds safety and also improves the decor of the fireplace.
+Apart from blocking cold air from coming down the chimney, a fireplace door also adds safety and improves the fireplace’s decor.
 With fireplaces doors, there are many options available that you can install to compliment your home’s decor.
-Whether you choose a modern, classic, trendy or rustic fireplace door type, you can be sure they will serve the purpose of blocking cold air.
+Whether you choose a modern, classic, trendy, or rustic fireplace door type, you can be sure they will serve the purpose of blocking cold air.

 3. Chimney Balloons, Pillows, Plugs/Sheep

-Pillows, plugs, and balloons are devices that are designed to be inserted into the chimney to stop cold air from going down and warm air from escaping through the chimney.
-These devices are of a great choice for a draughty chimney especially if you do not use your fireplace regularly.
+Pillows, plugs, and balloons are designed to be inserted into the chimney to stop cold air from going down and warm air from escaping through the chimney.
+These devices are a great choice for a draughty chimney, especially if you do not use your fireplace regularly.

-They are made of plastic and offer a very easy solution of blocking a chimney.
+Chimney Balloons are made of plastic and offer a very easy solution to blocking a chimney.
 A chimney balloon is very easy to install and remove.
-The plastic is inflated with the use of your mouth or a low pressured pump.
-For a chimney balloon, all you have to do is insert it into the chimney when already set up and inflate it to full capacity.
+The plastic is inflated with your mouth or a low pressured pump.
+All you have to do for a chimney balloon is insert it into the chimney when already set up and inflate it to full capacity.

 A Chimney sheep is made from 100% wool and has a plastic handle that is used to insert it into the chimney.
-Once you have measured the correct shape and bought the chimney sheep, all you have to do is simply place it inside the chimney.
-Because it is made of wool, there is no need to inflate it and you don’t need to worry about it deflating or bursting.
-It is also washable and biodegradable making it a good choice if you are a conservationist.
+Once you have measured the correct shape and bought the chimney sheep, you must simply place it inside the chimney.
+Because it is made of wool, there is no need to inflate it, and you don’t need to worry about it deflating or bursting.
+It is also washable and biodegradable, making it a good choice if you are a conservationist.

 4. Permanently Seal the Chimney

-This is the last resort you should consider is you want to stop cold drafts of air flowing down the chimney.
-Before you consider this option, I would urge you to look at the above solutions and see which works better for you.
+This is the last resort you should consider if you want to stop cold drafts of air flowing down the chimney.
+Before considering this option, I urge you to look at the above solutions and see which works better for you.

-However, if you do decide to permanently seal the chimney, ensure it is done properly to avoid problems in the future.
-A poorly sealed chimney will lead to leaks which in due coarse will cause damage to your home’s interior or structurally destroy the chimney.
-Permanently sealing the chimney might also have an impact on your home’s value.
+However, if you decide to permanently seal the chimney, ensure it is done properly to avoid problems in the future.
+A poorly sealed chimney will lead to leaks which will cause damage to your home’s interior or structurally destroy the chimney.
+Permanently sealing the chimney might also impact your home’s value.
 Be sure to weigh the options carefully before you make that important decision.

 Yes.
-Even if you completely choose to permanently seal off a chimney, you should include ventilation to allow the chimney to breathe.
-This helps in avoiding deterioration of the chimney due to moisture that might get trapped in the structure.
+Even if you completely choose to seal off a chimney permanently, you should include ventilation to allow the chimney to breathe.
+This helps avoid deterioration of the chimney due to moisture that might get trapped in the structure.

 Sealing a draughty chimney is one of the ways you can stop cold air from entering your home.
-As illustrated above, there are various ways you can go about sealing the chimney.
+As illustrated above, you can go about sealing the chimney in various ways.
 With as much as 14% of energy lost through the chimney, it is important to ensure your chimney is properly sealed.
-Apart from the chimney, there are also other ways you can insulate your home and save on energy.
+Apart from the chimney, there are also other ways to insulate your home and save on energy.
 Do you know any other ways of blocking cold air from a chimney?
-Share below in the comments and let’s continue this conversation.
+Share below in the comments, and let’s continue this conversation.